Return to Fern Hill Beefmasters Fern Hill Bulls BBU Logo

 Redson (Oak Creek 45-9 x Lasater Queen)

 Fork Creek 2-77, "Red Son," BBU#517152, was our herdsire from April 94 to September 97.
 His sire was Redman, below, and his dam was the famous cow Lasater Queen, who sold at auction for $17,000.
-Redson sired a total of 15 calves for us, and is still represented in our herd through a 2X daughter, Iris, who is one of our best producers, and a purebred granddaughter, Richland.
+Redson sired a total of 15 calves for us, and is still represented in our herd through a 2X daughter, Iris, who is one of our best producers, and two purebred great-granddaughters out of Richland.

 This is Oak Creek 45/9, "Redman," BBU#407338, U2/3.
 He was a grandson of **Ranger's Pride, ***Levi, and a double grandson of the great cow **Jungle Red.
 We bought him as an aged bull at a SEBBA auction in April 93 and swapped him a year later for his son Red Son.
 His sperm count was fine but he didn't breed for us -- low libido or too much arthritis in his back end, as he was a very large bull.
 He is still represented in our herd through Red Son's progeny (see above).
 Redman